NixOS/rfcs/rfcs/0067-common-override-interface-derivations.md

 # Alternatives
 [alternatives]: #alternatives

+An alternative would be to let generic builders add their own methods, e.g.
+`overridePythonAtrrs`, `overrideGoAttrs`, and so on.
+While it may be clear which function it overrides, the user may not actually know what functions are called and thus may not know which override to use.
+From a UI point of view, they should probably not even need to know; all they should know is that there is a method which, when called, will apply what is expected.

-An alternative would be to add a new method for overriding, `.overrideArgs`, thus allowing one to still call `.overrideAttrs` to override `stdenv.mkDerivation`.
+An alternative would be to add a new method for overriding of generic builders, `.overrideArgs`, thus allowing one to still call `.overrideAttrs` to override `stdenv.mkDerivation`.
+This is a new function users may need to be aware of.
+From a UI point of view, it could mean `stdenv.mkDerivation`, when not wrapped into a generic builder, may also need to offer `.overrideAttrs` for consistency.

+An alternative would be to have a generic override function that can override any function in the stack of function calls.
+E.g.
+- `.override` becomes `.overrideCall "callPackage" { ... }`
+- `.overrideAttrs becomes .overrideCall "mkDerivation" { ... }`
+- `.overridePythonAttrs becomes .overrideCall "buildPythonPackage" { ... }`
+- `.overrideDerivation becomes .overrideCall "derivation" { ... }`
+While this offers maximum precision when overriding, this does not solve the UI problem either.

 # Unresolved questions
 [unresolved]: #unresolved-questions